 Creag na Ban – “Rock of the Women” offers a view also over Abergeldie Castle, where a French woman was imprisoned as a witch then burnt at the stake here; her ghost is said to have appeared at the castle.

 It was nearly washed away in 2015, 60 feet of land scoured by the flood leaving it teetering on the edge.
-The road opposite as lost.
-If it had went, the baron who owned it might have pondered how the landed gentry’s obsession with denuded uplands for grouse for the last century has made for a fast-draining catchment more likely to violently flood.
+The road opposite was lost.
+If the castle had collapsed, the baron who owned it might have pondered how the landed gentry’s obsession with denuded uplands for grouse during the last century has made for a fast-draining catchment more likely to violently flood.

 The descent east was a real hack and stagger, steep and bouldery heather thickets, followed by a ‘shortcut’ across a fractured maze of bog (OS maps are a bit rubbish at revealing that – a reminder that I need to cross-check routes on openstreetmaps/harveys, which often have better bog representation)